Guide to Epcot’s Flower and Garden Festival for 2017

-For 2016, there are 13 different stations offering a variety of options, including two new ones - La Isla Fresca and Cider House.
-La Isla Fresca will have a Caribbean-themed menu, with Cider House offering a selection of fruit and cheese options.
+For 2017, there are 15 different stations offering a variety of options, including two new ones - Northern Bloom and Berry Basket.
+Northern Bloom will have menu themed around delicacies found in Canada, with Berry Basket offering a selection of berry themed items.

 Keep in mind that many items can be purchased with Disney Dining Plan snack credits.
 You can see which items are covered by looking for the DDP icon on the menus.

 You can find all of the menus and see food photos on Disney Food Blog's 2017 Flower and Garden info page.

 There are lots of gardens, play areas and exhibits throughout Epcot for the festival.
 A couple worth noting:

 - New for 2016!
 A new hands-on Harmony Gardens musical playground debuted featuring Disney’s Fab Five topiaries including “band leader” Mickey Mouse (plus Minnie Mouse, Goofy, Pluto and Donald Duck).
 With the playground’s interactive drums, chimes and xylophones, visitors can create their own musical sounds when they’re not scampering across innovative outdoor climbing systems with safe, but challenging, net-based structures.
 Also, be sure to watch for music-themed plants that add harmony to the play area.